 In most cases, Bell’s palsy symptoms improve without treatment.
 However, it can take several weeks or months for the muscles in your face to regain their normal strength.

 The following treatments may help in your recovery.

 - corticosteroid drugs, which reduce inflammation

 - over-the-counter pain medications, such as ibuprofen or acetaminophen, which can help relieve mild pain

 - an eye patch (for your dry eye)

 - a warm, moist towel over your face to relieve pain

 - physical therapy exercises to stimulate your facial muscles

-- You may have excessive dryness in the eye, which can lead to eye infections, ulcers, or even blindness.
+- You may have excessive dryness in the eye on your affected side, which can lead to eye infections, ulcers, or even vision loss.

-- You may have synkinesis, which is a condition in which moving one body part causes another to move involuntarily.
+- You may have synkinesis, a condition in which moving one part of your face causes another to move involuntarily.
 For example, your eye may close when you smile.